tari-labs/tari-university/rgb-introduction/PITCHME.md

 **Proofmarshal Integration**

 - The protocol will also include another L2 strategy for scalability / fungibility
-- An asset-specific implementation of the “Proofmarshal” concept, based on “Single-Use-Seals” and “Proof-of-Publication-Ledgers”.
+- An asset-specific implementation of the “Proofmarshal” concept, based on:
+  - “Single-Use-Seals”
+  - “Proof-of-Publication-Ledgers”
 +++

 **Proofmarshal Benefits**

-- A Publisher Server might also act as “sealer” whereby they can obfuscate transactions but not manipulate/forge/falsify
+- A Publisher Server may also act as “sealer” whereby they can obfuscate transactions but not manipulate / forge or falsify
-  - Committing multiple proofs from different anonymous users to a single UTXO.
+  - Achieved by committing multiple proofs from different anonymous users to a single UTXO.
 - This could decouple the anti-double-spending function of the Bitcoin blockchain from the specific asset transactions
-  - Making it possible to "seal" a huge number of them spending a single Bitcoin UTXO.
+  - Thereby "sealing" large amounts of transactions spent on a single Bitcoin UTXO.

 ---
 ## References